| Layer | Description | Example |

 y = "Intergenerational Earnings Elasticity")

-From the data, it can be observed that countries with higher income inequality, such as Peru, China, and Brazil (higher Gini Coefficients), tend to have more intergenerational economic immobility.
+What are the substantive findings depicted in this graph?
+Countries with higher income inequality, such as Peru, China, and Brazil (higher Gini Coefficients), tend to have more intergenerational economic immobility.
 While countries with lower income inequality, such as Denmark, Norway, and Finland (lower Gini Coefficients), tend to have low economic immobility.

 This suggests a positive relationship between income inequality and the intergenerational earnings elasticity, indicating that higher income inequality is associated with greater intergenerational economic immobility.
 This is the primary assertion of the Gatsby curve and underscores the argument that addressing income inequality is essential for enhancing opportunities for all children to succeed, regardless of their family background.